What is bracketing?

-Most modern DSLRs cameras have a function of Automatic Exposure Bracketing; it let you take three photos with only one click of the shutter, each in different exposures.
+Most modern DSLRs cameras have the function of Automatic Exposure Bracketing; it let you take three photos with only one click of the shutter, each in different exposures.
 The result will be one photo a bit too bright, one just right (depending on which part you’re looking to expose properly) and one a bit darker.

 Different cameras have different AEB configurations.
-While entry-level DSLR or Mirrorless cameras allow you to take the maximum of three shots at one stop intervals, higher-end models have an even more extensive set of features that allow us to take up to eleven shots starting at 1/3 stop intervals and up to 5 stops.
+While entry-level DSLR or Mirrorless cameras allow you to take the maximum of three shots at one-stop intervals, higher-end models have an even more extensive set of features that allow us to take up to eleven shots starting at 1/3 stop intervals and up to 5 stops.

 Steps to take bracketing photos for HDR processing